lbormann/darts-caller/README.md

 3) Sent me a your link by PM on Discord - Wait for a new release :)

-## HELPERS

-If you think it is terrible to configure/start/handling this application then go for autodarts-desktop https://github.com/Semtexmagix/autodarts-desktop

 ## BUGS

 It may be buggy.
 I've just coded it for fast fun with https://autodarts.io.
 You can give me feedback in Discord > wusaaa